 Whether you are just starting a gluten-free lifestyle or you’ve been baking gluten-free for a while, there are certain staple gluten-free ingredients you are going to want to keep on hand for baking.

 This list includes staple gluten-free ingredients that we keep in our kitchen for baking.
 If you think I am missing an important ingredient, please let me know in the comments below and I will get it added.
-Don’t forget to check out my Gluten-Free Baking Basics for tips before you start baking.
+Don’t forget to check out How to bake gluten free before you start baking.

 Disclaimer: This post contains affiliate links.
 If you purchase something from one of the links it doesn’t cost you anything extra.